BITS-Research/campaign-access-eval/docs/results_explainer.md

 # Understanding the Produced Results

-This document will explain how to parse and understand the `axe` results and our produced archive.
+This document will explain how to interpret the results of a website accessibility test that was run against your campaign website.

-## The Archive
+## Report

-Our tool finds any link that is self-referencing to your own website and generates an accessibility evaluation for it using the [axe](https://www.deque.com/axe/) toolset.

-I.e. if the starting page is `www.a.com` and on that page there are links to `www.a.com/subsection` and `www.b.com`, our tool will create an accessibility evaluation for both `www.a.com` and `www.a.com/subsection` but will skip-over `www.b.com` as it is not the same website.
+Our tool analyzes any link that is self-referencing to your own website and generates an accessibility report [^1].
+As a simple example - If the starting page is `www.a.com` and on that page there are links to `www.a.com/subsection` and `www.b.com`, our tool will create an accessibility evaluation for both `www.a.com` and `www.a.com/subsection` but will skip-over `www.b.com` as it is not the same website.

-Using our prior example, the produced archive for `www.a.com` would include:
+Using our prior example, the produced report for `www.a.com` would include:

 ```